Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 """"""""

 The `source` control acts as a link from other controls on the page to a set of data from Elasticsearch.
-See :ref:`elasticsearch-report-helper-source`.
+See :ref:`elasticsearchreporthelper-source`.

 [standardParams]
 """"""""""""""""

 A toolbar allowing filters to be applied to the page's report data.
-See :ref:`elasticsearch-report-helper-standardParams`.
+See :ref:`elasticsearchreporthelper-standardParams`.

 [statusFilters]
 """""""""""""""

 Provides a drop down of record status filters.
 Selecting a filter applies that filter to the current page's outputs.
-See :ref:`elasticsearch-report-helper-statusFilters`.
+See :ref:`elasticsearchreporthelper-statusFilters`.

 [templatedOutput]
 """""""""""""""""

 A flexible output of ES data which uses templates to build the HTML.
-See :ref:`elasticsearch-report-helper-templatedOutput`.
+See :ref:`elasticsearchreporthelper-templatedOutput`.

 [urlParams]
 """""""""""

 This control allows you to configure how the page uses parameters in the URL to filter the output shown on the page.
-See :ref:`elasticsearch-report-helper-urlParams`.
+See :ref:`elasticsearchreporthelper-urlParams`.

 [userFilters]
 """""""""""""

 Provides a drop down populated with the user's saved report filters.
 Selecting a filter applies that filter to the current page's outputs.
-See :ref:`elasticsearch-report-helper-userFilters`.
+See :ref:`elasticsearchreporthelper-userFilters`.

 [verificationButtons]
 """""""""""""""""""""
 Outputs a panel containing action buttons for verification tasks.
-See :ref:`elasticsearch-report-helper-verificationButtons`.
+See :ref:`elasticsearchreporthelper-verificationButtons`.

 Adding filters to the page using HTML hidden inputs
 ---------------------------------------------------